-- Developed an understanding of the accounting policy, relevant processes and controls in place over revenue recognition, WIP and disbursement cycles. - For a selection of time entries driving revenue recognition, we have agreed hours recorded back to timesheet records and agreed rates applied to approved scale rates - For a sample of settlements in the period, we have agreed relevant attributes to customer agreements, settlement deeds and cash received. - Assessed the Group's probability of success with reference to both historical case outcomes in the current and prior years. - Performed lookback procedures through undertaking the trend analysis on the probability of success over time, as well as assessing the Group's historical ability to forecast their probability of success compared to the actual outcome.
+- For a selection of time entries driving revenue recognition, we have agreed hours recorded back to timesheet records and agreed rates applied to approved scale rates - For a selection of activity-based revenue transactions, we have agreed the activity rate to approved cost agreements and agreed the related activity back to case records. - For a sample of settlements in the period, we have agreed relevant attributes to customer agreements, settlement deeds and cash received - Assessed the Group's consideration of the probability of significant reversal of revenue with reference to both historical case outcomes in the current and prior years. - Assessed management's disaggregation of legal work types into cohorts to demonstrate their consideration of the likelihood and magnitude of significant reversal. - Performed lookback procedures through undertaking the trend analysis on the probability of success over time, as well as assessing the Group's historical ability to forecast their probability of success compared to the actual outcome. - For a selection of matters where historical performance was not considered predictive of probable outcomes, we performed the following procedures to assess the Group's position regarding likely case outcomes: - Enquired of the various Group's legal practitioners, Leadership and management's experts to understand the status of cases.